 You can use the same images in both if you'd like, or choose entirely

 different images altogether.
-Consider taking different artistic approaches with them.
+Take different artistic approaches with them.
 One might be organic/natural looking.
-The other might be high-tech/futuristic.
+The other could be high-tech/futuristic.
 Please make your homework out of your own (original) material.
 So you can use any photos you've taken or frames from videos you've produced.

 PSD file so you can re-edit the images as needed.)